-One reason for this is that Alcibiades was largely held to be an authentic Platonic dialogue until the emergence of German Higher Criticism, in particular the German scholar Friedrich Schleiermacher who, in 1836, argued against this.3 It is beyond the purpose of this blog to get into dry academic discussions, lest I lose my audience.
+Alcibiades was widely regarded as an authentic Platonic dialogue.
+However, the emergence of German Higher Criticism challenged this belief, especially due to the arguments of Friedrich Schleiermacher in 1836.3 It is beyond the purpose of this blog to get into dry academic discussions, lest I lose my audience.

 I am more interested in understanding and learning from Plato than in dissecting his dialogues under a microscope à la contemporary academia.
 After all, the purpose of philosophy is to gain wisdom and thus live a virtuous life.